 - Car Registration Certificate

-- RTO term signs to write forms 30, 29, and 28 and must be signed by both the seller and the buyer as proof of the transaction.
+- RTO term signs of writing forms 30, 29, and 28 must be signed by both the seller and the buyer as proof of the transaction.

 - Certificate of no objection made by the previous car owner